-This flag should be shown once only and is a warning to the driver concerned that he has been reported for unsportsmanlike behaviour.
+This flag should be shown once only and is a warning to the driver concerned that he has been reported for unsportsmanlike behaviour or a behavior that leads to a penalty if repeated.

 These last three flags (in d, e and f) shall be shown motionless and accompanied together with the starting number of the driver concerned.